 What impact has Coronavirus had on demand for products and services?

+Please tick one box

-- \bigcirc There is excellent demand
+○ There is excellent demand

-- There is good demand
+○ There is good demand

-- There is some demand
+○ There is some demand

-- \bigcirc There is no demand
+○ There is no demand

 Have your business practices changed during lockdown (e.g. home delivery) and if so do you think your business practices will be changed permanently by Covid-19?

+Please tick one box

-O No
+○ No

 ○ Yes (please explain):

 Business confidence

 How confident do you feel about the health of your business LOOKING FORWARD 12 months?

+Please tick one box

-- O Not at all confident, I see the business folding - Not confident, see the business continuing but struggling - Reasonably confident that the business will recover - \bigcirc Confident that the business will do well in the future
+O Not at all confident, I see the business folding

+O Not confident, see the business continuing but struggling

+Reasonably confident that the business will recover

+Onfident that the business will do well in the future

 Any other comments: